-Traditional South Indian New Year recipe known as Ugadi Pachadi
+Traditional South Indian New Year Recipe -Ugadi Pachadi

 What is Ugadi?

-Before knowing about Ugadi Pachadi, you need to know what is Ugadi and the importance of ugadi pachadi, a dish associated with it.
+Before knowing about UgAdi Pachadi, you need to know what Ugadi is and the importance of ugadi pachadi, a dish associated with it.

 Just like we celebrate the New Year's Day on January 1st of each year, the Indians have their own days of celebrating this event according to their local traditional calendars and customs.
 So, the Telugu people of Andhra Pradesh celebrate their new year day as 'Ugadi' which falls on the first day of the Telugu Calendar Year that starts on Chaitra suddha padyami (first day of Chaitra masa or month) which generally falls in the second fortnight of March or during first week of April each year.
 The people of Maharashtra celebrate this day as "Gudi Padwa" and Karnataka people as "Yugadi".
 So all the three states celebrate their New Year on this day.

 On this day, people get up early in the morning and take oil bath and wear new clothes.
 Then they keep ready the Ugadi pachadi and sit for puja.
-They worship their God with devotion after decorating the house and the puja room with garlands and mango leaves.
-They offer flowers during worship and after worship is over, offer the ugadi pachadi to the God and seek his blessings for happiness in their life and for prosperity to their children.
+They worship their God with great devotion.
+They decorate the house and the puja room with garlands and mango leaves.
+They offer flowers during worship and after worship is over, this ugadi pachadi is offered to the God and seek his blessings for happiness in their life and for prosperity to their children.
 They may offer other sweets and puddings also as offerings along with ugadi pachadi.
 Then, after worship is complete, they eat the ugadi pachadi first before eating anything.
 The whole day will be spent happily with their children, in-laws, and friends in a festive mood.
 They may go to temples also during daytime or evening hours to listen to the panchanga shravanam (the priest in temple recites the astrological calendar of Hindus known as panchanga).
-Panchangam contains five attributes of tithi (day), vaara (weekday), nakshatra (star), yoga (place of Rashi and grahas) and karana (happenings and causes).
+Panchangam contains five attributes of tithi (day), vaara (weekday), Nakshatra (star), yoga (place of Rashi and grahas) and karana (happenings and causes).
 It predicts the happenings of the entire year based on people's fate and also based on the positioning of the planets.